land-systems/land-systems.github.io/content/publication/Dyer_2012/index.md

 title: Is There an Ideal REDD+ Program?
 An Analysis of Policy Trade-Offs at the Local Level
 authors:
-- G.A.
-Dyer
+- George Dyer
-- R. Matthews
+- Robin Matthews
 - patrick-meyfroidt
 date: '2012-01-01'
-publication: PLoS ONE
+publication: PLoS One
 publication_types:
 - '2'
 abstract: ''